mutaben/justarandomdev.github.io/_posts/2019-12-28-pseudo-random-number-generators-totp-part1.markdown

 Simple right?
 Just put a secret combination in both the car and the remote and you're done?

-Not quite, because one could eavesdrop the radio signal sent from the remote, and build another key for your car.
+Not quite, because one could eavesdrop the radio signal sent from the remote, and build another key fob for your car.

 So the code has to be changing, in order to avoid replay attacks.